 • Of, relating to, or constituting the essence

 • being a substance not made by the body in an amount great enough for normal health and growth and requires us to eat it instead.

 More to help oxygen get through the obstacles to the bloodstream for use by the body.

 Oral suctioning is not a sterile procedure.
 You should wash your hands thoroughly and wear gloves to decrease the number of germs you are introducing into the mouth or that you might pick up from their mouth, but otherwise, being germ-free is not a concern.
 Just keep everything clean.

-- Check your suction machine to make sure it’s working.
+1 Check your suction machine to make sure it’s working.
 Setting it at 120-160 mm Hg pressure should be enough.
 Less for children and smaller adults.
-Check it by putting your finger against the tip of the tubing to see if you feel the suck when you turn it on.
+Check it by putting your finger against the tubing tip to see if you feel the suck when you turn it on.
 If you don’t, it’s not pulling pressure, and you need to check your set up.

-- Once you know, it’s working, attach the Yankauer’s suction tip to the tubing.
+3 Once you know it’s working, attach the Yankauer’s suction tip to the tubing.
 Have a glass of water sitting by to dip the tip into as a lubricant.

-- Only stay in the mouth for a few seconds being careful to watch for their tolerance to the procedure.
+6 They only stay in the mouth for a few seconds to watch for their tolerance to the procedure.
 Remove the Yankauer’s if they seem to need air.